maciejs20/IBMCloudPakWorkshop/3-KubernetesLabOnIKS/README.md

 The connection to the server localhost:8080 was refused - did you specify the right host or port?
 ```

-The error at the end is **normal** because we need to specify how to connect to the master (see below).
+The **error at the end is** **normal** because we need to specify how to connect to the master (see below).

 ### 4. Gain access to the cluster

-In the first lab You have created cluster in the IBM Cloud.
+You have created cluster in the IBM Cloud in the first lab .
 Now it is the time to connect!

 We need to: